WICG/attribution-reporting-api/app_to_web.md

 ## Optional: debugging reports

-The Cross App and Web Attribution Measurement is a new and fairly complex way to do attribution measurements.
+The Cross App and Web Attribution Measurement is new and fairly complex.
 A successful attribution requires both the browser and OS-level support.
 As such, we are open to introducing a mechanism to learn more information about OS registrations.
 This ensures that the API can be better understood and help flush out any bugs (either in browser or OS or caller